HoangPhuong2912/SoulLite/README.md

-A clone of famous mobile game Soul Knight, for learning Unity game dev purpose.
+A clone of famous mobile game Soul Knight.